Smart Home Trends: What’s Now and What’s Next?

 But perhaps the biggest challenge of all?
 Figuring out how to seamlessly incorporate all the various pieces together, while making it cost-effective and worthwhile for the user.

 Do the features of your smart home devices help ease decision-making, solve daily challenges or make life healthier and safer?
 What is the real benefit to consumers?
 The days of technology for the sake of technology are long behind us.
-The scope of available smart home devices and growing concerns over data privacy and use means smart home brands must think differently about how they package and deliver technology.
+The scope of available smart home devices and growing concerns over data privacy and use means smart home brands must think differently about how they package and deliver IoT devices.

 To get a pulse on the state of smart home technology and future trends, Jabil surveyed 215 decision-makers at smart home OEMs.
-In this follow-up survey to our 2018 study, we asked questions about technology adoption, opportunities and challenges, revealing insights into the current state of the smart home and appliances industry.
+In this follow-up survey to our 2018 study, we asked questions about technology adoption, smart device opportunities and challenges, revealing insights into the current state of the smart home and appliances industry.

 Here are the biggest smart home technology trends according to the survey: